 Camp Details

-NW Cyber Camp is designed to teach high school students about cybersecurity concepts and technologies, ethics, and career opportunities in the field.
-There are no pre-requisites for this camp, other than general experience with computers and a real interest in learning about cybersecurity.
-The curriculum is designed to be approachable, and all concepts will be introduced starting at fundamentals.
-Additionally, students with prior computer technical experience will have an opportunity to explore advanced topics & challenges, providing learning opportunities for students of every skill level.
-The curriculum development is led by Oregon State University’s cybersecurity academic and research department, benefiting from expertise from OSU’s real-world security operations center, ORTSOC.
+NW Cyber Camp is a great way to explore a career in cybersecurity and develop your technical skills.
+Designed to be engaging and informative for high school students, camp emphasizes key cybersecurity concepts and technologies, ethics, and career opportunities in the field.
+No previous cybersecurity knowledge or experience is required, but general experience with computers and a real interest in learning is expected.
+Camp makes the serious subject of cybersecurity approachable for students and all concepts will be introduced starting at a fundamental level.
+Additionally, students with prior knowledge and experience will have an opportunity to explore advanced topics & challenges, providing learning opportunities for students of every skill level.

 Curriculum